 and the essential oils mixing together with the whisk.

-Scoop mixture into a clean and completely dry small cake, muffin or candy mold
+Scoop mixture into a clean and completely dry small cake, muffin, or candy mold

 The mixture will rise so it’s best to not overfill.

 I wanted to see how they would turn out so I used a little bit of purple and a little bit of pink since these DIY Bath Bombs are Valentine’s and Galentine’s Day inspired.

-Allow to sit for approximately 24 hours
+Allow bath bomb mixture to sit for approximately 24 hours

 before taking bath bombs out of the molds.